AstraZeneca vaccinations resume in Europe, but skepticism may linger

+“The anxiety and fear are great,” said Donatella Di Carlo, 49, a primary schoolteacher, who was among the thousands of people in Rome with an appointment Friday for the AstraZeneca jab.
+Di Carlo said she only decided to accept it because the risks of the virus — at a time when variants were spreading across the country — felt higher than those posed by the vaccine.

+“My family doctor insisted I take it,” Di Carlo said.
+“She said it would be more dangerous not to take it.”

-But in a sign of more potential difficulties ahead, French Health Minister Olivier Véran said the country’s health advisory body had only recommended a resumption of AstraZeneca vaccinations for people aged 55 or older.
+In a sign of more potential difficulties ahead, French Health Minister Olivier Véran said the country’s health advisory body had only recommended a resumption of AstraZeneca vaccinations for people aged 55 or older.
 The new guidance came only weeks after the same authority lifted an earlier recommendation that only adults under 65 should receive the AstraZeneca vaccine.

 European regulator says AstraZeneca coronavirus vaccine is ‘safe and effective,’ but link to rare blood clots cannot be ruled out